College of Education, Health, and Human Services

 Julie Stahl, Administrative Assistant

-Lindsey Tarrant, MA, Student Success Supervisor/Academic Advisor
+Lindsey Tarrant, MA, Office of Student Success Supervisor/Academic Advisor

 Carolyn Williams, Field Placement Coordinator